 Now before we wrap our discussion about

-properties, let's touch back into our properties
+properties, let's touch back onto a very big

 portion of our properties,